DecryptionKey/RSS-to-SharePoint-News/README/RSS.md

 ## ✅Testing

-The flow was tested in a development environment over two days.
+The flow was tested in a development environment over multiple days.
 It successfully created SharePoint News posts for every new RSS item received, confirming stability and accuracy.

 ## 🚨 Requirements